Degrees & Majors

 Communication, Digital Media Strategies, M.A.

-The M.A. in Communication with a concentration in Digital Media Strategies is a non-thesis-track program for professionals seeking to enhance their expertise and become advanced practitioners in communications.
+Georgia State University's M.A. in Communication with a concentration in Digital Media Strategies is a non-thesis-track program for students and professionals seeking to enhance their expertise and become advanced practitioners in communications.

-This program is for people already working in fields such as public relations, television, cross-platform journalism and other digital media-focused fields who are looking to build their skills, develop a grounding in theory and advance their careers.
-It is also intended to jumpstart the career of junior and early-career media professionals by teaching practical skills, including optimal use of cross-platform production technology and creating, and evaluating persuasive messaging.
+This program is for people already working in fields such as public relations, television, cross-platform journalism, social media and other digital media-focused fields who are looking to build their skills, develop a grounding in theory and advance their careers.
+It is also intended to jumpstart the career of junior and early-career media professionals by teaching practical skills, including optimal use of cross-platform production technology and creating and evaluating persuasive messaging.
 Students will also build the capacity to link theory with practice.

-Signature capstone experiences, media studies and applied media courses shape this cutting-edge program serving those who work in or aspire to work in Atlanta’s growing media market, which ranks 10th in the U.S.
+Signature capstone experiences, media studies and applied media courses shape this cutting-edge program serving those who work in or aspire to work in Atlanta’s growing media market, which ranks in the top 10 in the U.S., and other markets around the world.

 Communication, Journalism, B.A.

-The B.A. in Journalism program offers three concentrations:
+The Georgia State University B.A. in Journalism program offers three concentrations:

 - Multimedia Reporting: Journalists are now sought for their multimedia skills as well as traditional writing and research skills.
 This program is designed to prepare journalism students to go into modern media workplaces, with a variety of experiential learning options as well as specialized reporting options.